 September 18, 2015, 2:30pm: Lecture: “Reinventing Yourself in Your Retirement Years,” Mira Costa College LIFE Program (Learning is for Everyone), 1 Barnard Dr., Oceanside, CA 92056

 Now, onto my blog:

 Aging gracefully is hard work.
-We have to motivate ourselves to eat healthy, exercise, be positive, seek interesting activities, and on and on.
+We have to motivate ourselves to eat healthy, exercise, be positive, seek interesting activities, and so much more.
 When I begin to falter, I think of the alternative: if I eat too much junk food, I feel bad physically; if I skip exercising, my body hurts; if I get into negativity, I feel sluggish and non-productive.
 So, although it seems easier to just vegetate and withdraw, it’s much harder in the long run.

-A young looking, well dressed, well-coiffed outer shell is barren when matched with an angry, negative, judgmental mind set.
-That mind set spills out and colors everything else in our lives.
+A young looking, well dressed, well-coiffed outer shell is barren when matched with an angry, negative, judgmental mind-set.
+Such an outlook spills out and colors everything else in our lives.

 Have you ever had the experience of meeting a physically attractive man or woman only to discover they had a very off-putting way of acting?
 You suddenly begin to notice their physical attributes that are not so attractive which you hadn’t seen at first.
 Conversely, have you ever met someone whom you found physically unattractive, but who had a warm or charismatic personality?
 You soon forget about their physical appearance and are drawn to them.
 Remember the phenomenal success and influence of Eleanor Roosevelt, a woman who truly reinvented herself as she aged.

 So, remember how fortunate you are to be alive and have the opportunity to age gracefully.
 Do it by working from the inside out.